solita/solita.github.com/_posts/2024-06-10-what-is-a-list-anyway.md

 ```

 Above you can see we define two clauses.
 The first states that when dropping 0 elements
-from a list, the output list is the same list.
+from a list, the output list is the list itself.
 The second states that for a positive
-number N, the first element of the input list is discarded and then a recursive clause
+number N, the first element of the input list is discarded, and then a recursive clause
 is added for N-1.

-Similarly we can define take as:
+Similarly, we can define take as:
 ```prolog
 take(0, _, []).
 take(N, [I|Items], [I|Taken]) :-